telerik/blazor-docs/components/grid/events.md

 ### Export Events

+During export, the Grid will fire events like `OnBeforeExport` and `OnAfterExport`.
+They allow you to:

+* Get or modify the columns and their settings;
+* Provide custom data;
+* Cancel the export;
-When exporting the content of the grid, it will fire events like `OnBeforeExport` and `OnAfterExport`.
-They allow you to get or modify the columns and their settings, provide custom data, to cancel the export, and to also get the final file output.
-You can read more about them and find code examples in the [Grid Export Events]({%slug grid-export-events%}) article.
+* Get the final file output;

+Read more about them and find code examples in the [Grid Export Events]({%slug grid-export-events%}) article.

 ### SelectedItemsChanged